ds-04/amanda_deploy/README.md

 # TLDR; What this repository's playbooks/roles will do:

+- install RPM/Deb for Amanda backup v3.5.1
-- deploy amanda backup server **with SSH auth not bsdtcp**
+- deploy Amanda backup server **with SSH auth not bsdtcp**
-- deploy amanda clients **with SSH auth not bsdtcp**
+- deploy Amanda clients **with SSH auth not bsdtcp**
 - generate (if needed) and copy ssh pub key from server to client
 - install known hosts entries on server for clients
 - work with both RHEL/Centos (>7) and Debian OS (>10)
 - **it will disable xinetd** and avoid installing it where possible
+- it will deploy a test vtape setup should you choose to do so

 # TLDR; What this repository's playbooks/roles won't do:

 - edit any firewall settings
 - implement all of your security for your backup system - operators are responsable for their own security
 - bsdtcp auth or other non SSH auth methods
--- dormant bsdtcp systemd files are included though
+- dormant bsdtcp systemd files are included though
 - edit/setup any cron jobs for backup invocation
 - run Amcheck, though a dormant task is included